 The election was a chance for Facebook and Twitter to show they could control misinformation.
-Now lawmakers will grill them on it.
+Now lawmakers are grilling them on it.

 The repeated hearings have given lawmakers a platform to air their grievances with Silicon Valley, but so far little meaningful regulation has resulted from them.

-Zuckerberg and Dorsey’s last appearance was purportedly focused on overhauling a law that shields Internet companies from much legal liability for what their users post, but it turned into a back-and-forth about labeling and censorship claims.
+Zuckerberg and Dorsey’s last appearance was purportedly focused on overhauling Section 230, but it turned into a back-and-forth about labeling and censorship claims.

 “We have taken action on tweets from leaders all around the world, including the president,” Dorsey said in response to Republican questioning about fact-check labels.